 We explain the Republican ObamaCare “repeal and delay” plan which plans to defund and repeal ObamaCare and then delay a replacement.

-TIP: ObamaCare is still the law of the land.
+TIP: ObamaCare (the ACA) is still the law of the land.
 It is very unlikely that cost assistance would be repealed before 2018, as that would require rescinding promised cost assistance from those who are enrolling now.
 However, nothing is impossible.
 We will keep everyone updated.
 Learn more about what happens to cost assistance under Trump and the Republicans.

-TIP: Repeal and delay is a nickname for the GOP repeal plan (like ObamaCare is to the Patient Protection and Affordable Care Act).
+TIP: Repeal and delay is a nickname for the GOP repeal plan (like ObamaCare is a name for the Patient Protection and Affordable Care Act).
 The name comes from the fact that Republicans in Congress plan to pass measures to defund and repeal ObamaCare ASAP but plan to delay implementation of the defund and repeal measures while they work on a plan.
 In sum, the defund, repeal, and replacement efforts are all subject to “delay.”
 It is unclear if Trump embraces this for TrumpCare, but it is clear that he has promised a replacement plan that includes provisions that are currently on the GOP chopping block (so that should be noted).